Bar

 Example 3:

 For our final example, let's continue with the comparison between the deposit amount and withdrawal amount, like in the previous example.
-But instead, we want to focus on 1 single market as well as add a time dimension.
+But instead, we want to focus on 1 single market as well as add a Time Dimension.

 In the above bar chart, we are now focusing on only the GB market (United Kingdom).
 We can see the comparison between the total deposit amount and total withdrawal amount for each year: 2016, 2017, 2018, 2019, and 2020.